Nooranad: Administration

 Nooranad region is spread mainly across 2 panchayaths: Nooranad Panchayath & Palamel panchayath.
 Office of Nooranad Grama Panchayath is situated near Padanilam Junction and that of Palamel panchayath at Erumakkuzhy (Nooranad Town).
 Nooranad panchayath has 17 wards spreading across an area of 21.29 square kilometers.
 Palamel panchayath has an area of 25.6 square kilometers and have 19 wards.

 Demographics

-As per Census 2011, Palamel grama panchayath was having a population of 32556 people with 15250 males and 17306 females.
-Nooranad panchayath had a total population of 25375 people with 11511 males and 13864 females.
+As per 2011 India Census, Nooranad had a total population of 25375 people with 11511 males and 13864 females.
 The two panchayaths together have 15,455 households.

 Politics

 Nooranad is situated in the Parliamentary and Assembly constituency of Mavelikkara.
 The current MP of the area is Kodikunnil Suresh (INC) and the MLA is M. S. Arun Kumar (CPM).
 The LDF rules the two Panchayats in the region.
 Communist Party of India, Communist Party of India (Marxist), Indian National Congress and Bharatiya Janata Party are the major political parties in this area.